Ben Schwartz: 2006–2015: Early roles and voice acting

+2016–present: Animation roles and Sonic films

 In 2017, Schwartz began voicing Dewey Duck in the Disney XD revival of DuckTales.
 Schwartz has been featured as himself in Netflix's Home: Adventures with Tip & Ohs 2017 animated Christmas special - Home for the Holidays - alongside Kelly Clarkson.
 He provided the voice of Leonardo in Rise of the Teenage Mutant Ninja Turtles.
 In August 2018, Schwartz was announced to voice the titular character in the 2020 film Sonic the Hedgehog.

 On September 26, 2019, it was announced that Schwartz was cast as F. Tony Scarapiducci in the Netflix comedy series Space Force.

-Ben Schwartz co-starred alongside Billy Crystal in the movie Standing Up, Falling Down, initially released on April 25, 2019.
+Ben Schwartz co-starred alongside Billy Crystal in the film Standing Up, Falling Down, initially released on April 25, 2019.

 In April 2020, Schwartz and fellow comedian Thomas Middleditch starred in Netflix's first long-form improv special, Middleditch and Schwartz, a three-part series of hour-long performances filmed at New York University's Skirball Center for the Performing Arts.

-In 2022, Schwartz was in the main cast of the Apple TV+ mystery comedy series The Afterparty.
+In 2022, Schwartz was in the main cast of the first season of the Apple TV+ mystery comedy series The Afterparty, reprising his role in a guest capacity in the series' 2023 second season.

-In January 2023, Schwartz guest voiced a character, TAY-0, a droid who participates in races for Cid, on Star Wars: The Bad Batch.
+In January 2023, Schwartz guest voiced a character, TAY-0, a droid who participates in races for Cid Scaleback, on Star Wars: The Bad Batch.